Hand and Wrist Conditions

 Table of Contents

-Dr. Pamela Mehta is a board-certified hand doctor who treats all orthopedic hand and wrist conditions.
+Dr. Pamela Mehta is a board-certified orthopedic specialist who treats hand and wrist conditions.
 She is the founder of Resilience Orthopedics in San Jose, California.

-Dr. Mehta has extensive experience in diagnosing and treating all hand conditions, including Carpal Tunnel Syndrome, De Quervain’s Tenosynovitis, and Trigger Finger
+Dr. Mehta has extensive experience in diagnosing and treating all hand conditions, including:

 Book a Consultation with Dr. Pamela Mehta, MD